markmikkelsen/Gannet/README.md

 ## Compatibility

-Gannet is currently being developed in MATLAB R2023b in macOS 14 Sonoma (Apple silicon).
+Gannet is currently being developed in MATLAB R2024b in macOS 15 Sequoia (Apple silicon).
 While reasonable effort is made to ensure legacy and cross-OS compatibility, an error-free user experience is not guaranteed.

 ## Supported file formats